 Yet another GPS application

 Because I have a marine Garmin Montana 600 and Liz has a bike Garmin Edge 500, thoughts turned to what to do with the data.
 The result is this GPS Blog application.
 There's lots of other GPS track display applications out there but this one displays the data just the way I like it..

 What does the GPS Blog do?

 This application has a whole bunch of GPS tracks plotted on Google Maps.
 Many are from sailing, canoeing, biking and dog walking activities on or near the Exe Estuary in Devon.
 However, some are from a little farther afield and a category of "miscellaneous" has recently been introduced for tracks that don't fall into one of the four main categories.

 For sailing and canoeing activities, I'm afraid we've had to revert back to using Google Maps after Navionics withdrew their Web API.
 For walking and cycling activities, elevation data is graphically displayed along with a speed graph.

-For some information about how and why this web site was created, see the FAQ page is probably your best starting point.
+For some information about how and why this web site was created, the FAQ page is probably your best starting point.

 Accessing the GPS Blog

 Most of the data on The GPS Blog is publicly visible.
 However, a few GPS tracks and some photos are tagged as "private".
 If you know Liz or Aidan, why not click the button below to get in contact and be added to the list with full access.